CAMPING ADVENTURE IN KAOKOLAND

 Since you will be staying outside your home country, you are not covered by your personal health insurance.
 You will be treated as a private patient and must be adequately insured for.
 Also check whether your personal liability covers damage when travelling outside of your country.

 In many big shops/shopping malls you can pay with credit card.
-At smaller shops and at most fuel stations you can only pay with cash.
+At smaller shops and at some fuel stations you can only pay cash.
 Furthermore, we recommend having cash for emergencies and small purchases such as curios or at markets as well as for tips.

 The travel destination and season will determine what to pack.
 Bear in mind that Namibia is in the southern hemisphere with opposite seasons to the USA and Europe.
 Namibia’s summer (with intermittent thunder showers) is from December to February and the dry winter months are from June to September.